ReviewMeta Analysis Test: Deleted Reviews

 At ReviewMeta we have the ability to see how product reviews change over time.
 One important test we can do with this data is finding deleted reviews.
 We can detect deleted reviews by checking all the reviews for a product one day, then checking them again at a later date and seeing which ones aren’t there anymore.
 Although this can seem benign, a large number of deleted reviews can actually indicate that there have been and – possibly still are – unnatural reviews.

-There are three main drivers that lead to reviews being removed:
+There are a few main drivers that lead to reviews being removed:

 - The user can remove their review out of their own free will.